mattermost/docs/source/overview/architecture.rst

 **HTTPS Connection** (Secure Hypertext Transfer Protocol)

-HTTPS connections to the Mattermost Server render pages and provides access to core platform functionality but does not include real-time interactivity (which is enabled by WSS connections).
+HTTPS connections to the Mattermost Server render pages and provide access to core platform functionality, but do not include real-time interactivity (which is enabled by WSS connections).

 HTTPS is a secure, encrypted protocol and is highly recommended for production.
 Unencrypted HTTP connections may be used in initial testing and configuration but should never be used in a production environment.